somefoolouthere/audacity-macros/README.md

 #### Alternatively
 2. Open or extract the archive.
 3. Move the txt files you want (not the folders) into your Audacity Macros folder.
-4. If Audacity was already running, restart.
+4. If Audacity was already running, restart or force an update to the macro list.